EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 Simply click the link below the default value input field to add that tag as the default value.
 Easy as that!

 We've also provided a way for you to define your own default value tags, and return any data you choose.
 This is done through the use of two separate filters ( `yikes_mailchimp_default_value_tag` and `yikes_mailchimp_process_default_value_tag` ).
 Check out the developer documentation for how to use the filters.
 The examples provided are extremely helpful.

+= Can I move the success/error message to below the form instead of displaying them above? = Yes!
+In version 5.3, we've allowed users to declare a constant which dictate where the error and success messages will appear in relation to the forms.

+By default , the error and success messages appear above the form.
+If you'd like them to appear below the form, simply add the following definition to your active themes function.php file.

+`
+define( "display_yikes_mc_form_messages", "after" );
+`

 == Developer Docs. ==